SkylineCommunications/dataminer-docs/connector-help/connector_help/Eltek_Inverter_Candis.md

 ## How to use

-The current driver has two different kinds of behavior:
+The current connector has two different kinds of behavior:

 - **Default mode**: Polls all data continuously.
 - **Lite mode**: Polls specific data only, reducing the volume of data polled.

-To use the **Lite functionality** of this driver, you need to enable the parameter **LITE PROTOCOL** on the **Network Settings** page.
+To use the **Lite functionality** of this connector, you need to enable the parameter **LITE PROTOCOL** on the **Network Settings** page.

-The driver consists of the following pages:
+The connector consists of the following pages:

 - **General Page:** Displays status parameters, such as the **Software Version** and **Serial Number**.
 - **Module Page:** Contains a table showing the different values related to the TSI modules such as voltages, current, status, and much more.